chrischizinski/chrischizinski.github.com/about.md

 {% include JB/setup %}

 I am a fishery ecologist working in the the [Nebraska Cooperative Fish and Wildlife Research Unit](http://snr.unl.edu/necoopunit) at the [University of Nebraska](http://snr.unl.edu).
 I am the program coordinator for the Nebraska Angler Survey Project where we conduct research on the dynamic relationship between anglers and sportfishes.
-For more information please visit our research collaboration(*link coming soon*).
+For more information, please visit our research collaboration(*link coming soon*).

 ### Research interests